 If the party considers a document to be relevant but privileged, it must still list it in its list of documents (albeit listing by category description is generally accepted), but it is not required to allow the other party to inspect the document or take copies of it.
+Documents may be redacted where they are partially privileged.
 In principle, a claim to privilege over a particular document may be challenged in court, but this is not a straightforward undertaking.